I'm an avid horse lover! I own a slightly older pony in the UK.

 Something like wind sucking can be a manageable health condition, along with sweet itch or laminitis.
 If managed properly these don't have to be deal-breaker problems.
 Health issues to do with joints or respiratory issues for example could be a little more serious.
 It is always advised to do a five-stage vetting before purchasing anyways, using a different vet to the owners.
 This is very important when wanting to buy a horse.

 Who are the parents?
 If your horse comes from a reputable family that is known for its good health, experience, and good nature, chances are that’s going to have a higher impact on the price.
 It works the opposite way too, though, if their parents aren’t well known or haven’t had much of a career; this can devalue the horse (at least from an economic sense).

 Where Can You Go to Research to Find Out General Pricing?

 Luckily, with the internet available, you have a lot of different avenues that you can undertake to carry out your own due diligence.
 One of the best things to do is get an idea of the type of your horse you’re after based on some of the factors we have mentioned above, such as breed, age, experience, and so on.

 You now have a good base to set on with your search.
 Simply looking for sites under “horses for sale” can give you an indication of where to look.
-A few of our favourite websites to take a browse and general idea are the following:
+A few of our favourite websites to take a browse and get a general idea are the following: